-Your skin should remain at an acidic pH to inhibit the growth of any potential damaging bacteria, this pH also encourages the growth of good bacteria that keeps your protective acid mantle healthy.
+Your skin should remain at an acidic pH to inhibit any potential damaging bacteria; this pH also encourages the growth of good bacteria that keeps your protective acid mantle healthy.

 The correct acid pH sustains an optimum level of oiliness, ensuring the correct function of the sebaceous glands in your skin, which ultimately improves your skin’s barrier function.

 As you can see, given their wide range of effects, you can really benefit from using the occasional AHA product, just as long as you find the right concentration for your particular skin type.

 And if you’re still not sold on the gentle efficiency of many 21st century formulations, we have some words of reassurance.
 Acids were once associated with strong and aggressive chemical peels, but formulas today have a wonderful synergetic effect.

 That said, exfoliating acids aren’t to be used willy nilly, use the wrong one, and you could provoke irritation.
 At the same time, overuse can increase your chances of sensitivity and sun damage.